 The depth of symbols and language is a big reason why the I-Ching (易經) which contains a limited amount of hexagram symbols and text is said to have the answers to every question in the universe.

 The complexity of traditional language is also why every English publication of I-Ching books consist of the authors’ interpretation of the original writings produced in Chinese language.
 They are not direct translations of what the book of changes is supposed to mean.
+Which is why one needs to be proficient in Chinese to even have a chance of really comprehending the profound knowledge found in classical texts.

 Again.
 The exception is when the the meanings behind the words are as clear as day.